ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 declare -f
 ```

 You can specify the function name right after the `-f` option.
 Then the `declare` command prints information about it.
-Here is an example for the function `quote`:
+Here is an example of the function `quote`:
 {line-numbers: false, format: Bash}
 ```
 declare -f quote